 These notes just make me tear up – having watched my own child struggle with reading and the heavy blow it was to her confidence and school experience makes me so grateful to be able to help other children succeed.

-Every time I mention Savvy Reading, I get a slew of questions so I thought it might be helpful to have some of the most frequent question and answers in one place here!
+Every time I mention Savvy, I get a slew of questions so I thought it might be helpful to have some of the most frequent questions and answers in one place here!

-Savvy Reading is a real-time reading class for kids 4-12 with a credentialed coach in either a 1:1 setting or a small group class (up to 4 kids).
+Savvy Reading is a real-time reading class for kids 3-14 with a credentialed coach in either a 1:1 setting or a small group class (up to 4 kids).
 They learn phonics, practice fluency and work on reading comprehension.
 It’s designed to be fun and engaging with lots of built-in review and confidence building.
+Savvy Math is the same but for Math instead of Reading (and it is currently available for grade levels 1-5).

 How often are the classes?